 Not Enough Enterpreneurship: a lot more people would be able to start working on projects that might actually create value, and work on those with other people, if none of them needs an external source of funding.
-This also covers usually less profitable prosects, like artistic careers.
+This also covers usually less profitable prospects, like artistic careers.

 Welfare But Better: usual welfare systems are extremely inefficient and bureaucratically heavy.
 On the other hand, just giving everyone a fixed pile of money is extremely simple and easily implemented; with the same funding, a UBI scheme could thus result in actually a lot more money actually going to the general poor population.

 UBI is not that far away politically: UBI is already a fairly popular idea in the field of economics (and even in the rationalist community).
 Really, all we need right now to get UBI implemented is popular support, i.e. you reading this right now, being in favor of it.

 But, really, these are all somehow related to the least practical but, in my opinion, most important argument: